wp-cli/extension-command/README.md

 ### wp theme mod remove

-Remove one or more theme mods.
+Removes one or more theme mods.

 ~~~
 wp theme mod remove [<mod>...] [--all]